 This measurement is almost always displayed in inches.
 You can typically find it printed on the inside of the grip's lip at the opening.
 The two most common core sizes you’ll encounter are:

-While manufacturers produce other specialized core sizes for different types of shafts (like undersize, junior, or specific graphite models), the VAST majority of standard grips on the market will be either .580" or .600".
-For this reason, we will a focus on these two common sizes and their interactions with most golf shafts a golfer would be playing with.
+While manufacturers produce other specialized core sizes for different types of shafts (like undersize, junior, or specific graphite models), the vast majority of standard grips on the market will be either .580" or .600".
+For this reason, we will focus on these two common sizes and their interactions with most golf shafts a golfer would be playing with.

 The golden rule is this: To get the advertised, standard size of a grip, you must match the grip's core size to the shaft's butt diameter.
 So, if you have a shaft with a .600-inch butt diameter, putting a .600 core size grip on it will give you that grip's standard thickness.
 If your shaft has a .580" butt, a .580 core grip achieves the same standard result.
 The fun - and the opportunity for customization - begins when you mix and match.